karoldavid/website-optimization/README.md

     z-index: -1;
   }

-When we scroll, the browser will only repaint the pixels that are affected by the moving pizzas, and therefore will not repaint the whole screen, drastically reducing our total paint time and increasing our FPS.
+When we scroll now, the browser will only repaint the pixels that are affected by the moving pizzas.
+There is no need anymore to repaint the whole screen.

-Finally, I give the background pizza an own image views/images/pizza-small.png, having the exact size on screen.
-The rezisable pizza gets its own optimized image views/images/pizza-large.png, too.
+Finally, I give the background pizza an own optimkized image file ('views/images/pizza-small.png'), having the exact size it will also have on screen.
+The resizable pizza gets its own optimized image file ('views/images/pizza-large.png'), too.